bittles/ha_ecovacs_bumper/README.md

   password:
   country:
   continent:
-  bumper: true/false (optional, defaults false)
-  bumper_server: (optional, defaults null)
-  verify_ssl: true/false, false if using bumper (optional, defaults true)
+  verify_ssl: true/false, use false if using bumper (optional, defaults true)
 ```
-Any username, password, country, and continent should work if bumper is true.
-Set bumper_server to the ip_address where you're running bumper and set verify_ssl to false for bumper.
+Any username, password, country, and continent should work if using bumper.
+Set verify_ssl to false for bumper.
 If you're not using bumper this SHOULD technically work no different than the Home Assistant ecovacs integration but I haven't looked at it enough to be sure and I haven't tested it.

 ### Example Config
 ```